Incensed Spain threatens Argentina after YPF seizure

 "I must express my profound unease.
 It's a negative decision for everyone," Spanish Prime Minister Mariano Rajoy said.

-Spanish industry minister Jose Manuel Soria promised "consequences" in the coming days.
-"They will be in the diplomatic field, the industrial field, and on energy," he said.

-Spain was due to consider next steps at a cabinet meeting on Friday.
-But it appeared to have little leverage over Argentina, which has proven impervious to pressure in the past.

-Repsol said YPF was worth $18 billion as a whole, and it would be seeking compensation on that basis, but the Spanish oil major's shares fell by 7.5 percent in Madrid.
+Repsol (REP.MC) said YPF (YPFD.BA) was worth $18 billion as a whole, and that it would seek compensation on that basis.

-Argentina's deputy economy minister said Buenos Aires would not meet Repsol's valuation.

-"This battle is not over," Repsol Chairman Antonio Brufau said.
-"The expropriation is nothing more than a way of covering over the social and economic crisis facing Argentina right now."

 European Commission President Jose Manuel Barroso urged Argentina to uphold international agreements on business protection with Spain.
 "I am seriously disappointed about yesterday's announcement," he said in Brussels.